 Saturday, October 12, 2019 ~ Renowned Spanish director Pedro Almodóvar’s latest film Pain and Glory (Dolor y Gloria) is a semi-autobiographical story of three phases in his life.
 The film flows back and forth through his childhood in rural Spain, the peak of his success in the 1980s, and the present where he faces creative block and the question of what should a successful old man do next in life?

 The story is also a loose allegory of modern Spain.
-There was the isolation and backwardness of the Franco years, followed by the success of the 1980s when the dictator fell, and a period of malaise after the Financial Crisis of 2008.
+There was the isolation and backwardness of the Franco years (filled with the violence of Catholic Nationalism), followed by the success of the 1980s when the dictator fell, and a period of malaise after the Financial Crisis of 2008.

 But Spain is reaching out into the world again.
 The young flamenco pop singer Rosalía was one of the first signs.
 She broke out in 2018.
-Her youthful exuberance is filled with flamenco tradition that also breaks flamenco tradition.
+Her youthful exuberance is filled with Flamenco tradition that also breaks Flamenco tradition.
 Purists don’t like her.
 She is from Catalonia, not Andalusia.
-The flamenco community in Spain is very traditional and so on.
+The Flamenco community in Spain is very traditional.

 Leading Spanish Organizations Around the World